v-i-s-h-a-l/Portfolio/README.md

 # Portfolio
-A reference of my work experience
+A reference to projects I have worked upon.

 At Caastle we are building a platform which is flexible for delivering similar apps for multiple brands.
 (Haverdash app is one of them).